 Is FBA or Seller Fulfilled Prime best for my company?

 Over the past year there have been many articles written about the pros and cons of ecommerce fulfillment through Fulfillment By Amazon (FBA) or Amazon Seller Fulfilled Prime.
-Our goal is to break down the important details on both FBA and Seller Fulfilled Prime to help you make the best possible decision for your company.
-Let’s start with FBA:
+Our goal is to break down the advantages and disadvantages of Seller Fulfilled Prime vs FBA to help you make the best possible decision for your company.
+Let’s start with the FBA service:

 Pros for FBA: